-- Maritime authorities and port managers shall ensure that all members of the vessels' crews are subject to compulsory health screening. - During the ships' stay in port, it is necessary to ensure that all members of the crew remain on board.
-The crew members may only disembark from their ships into the port area for operations deemed as strictly necessary regarding the loading and unloading of their ships and are prohibited from leaving the port area, except for health issues. - In the case of touristic cruise ships, the ship's crew and passengers may disembark and go beyond the port area, provided that all the relevant preventative measures are complied with. - It must be ensured that the health officer, who is a member of the port authorities' team, must first board to assess the health of the crew members, and only once free practice has been declared on board will the remaining members of the inspection, customs and migration team enter.
+- Maritime authorities and port managers must ensure that all members of vessels' crews are subject to compulsory health screening. - During a ship's stay in port, it is necessary to ensure that all members of the crew remain on board.
+The crew members may only disembark from their ship into the port area for those operations deemed strictly necessary regarding the loading and unloading of their ship, and are prohibited from leaving the port area, except for health issues. - In the case of touristic cruise ships, a ship's crew and passengers may disembark and go beyond the port area, provided that all the relevant preventative measures are complied with. - It must be ensured that the health officer, who is a member of the port authorities team, must first board to assess the health of the crew members, and only once free practice has been declared on board will the remaining members of the inspection, customs and migration team enter. - The removal of all kinds of waste from the ship should be prohibited.